-As soon as the snow melts and the warm rays of the spring sun touch the Ukrainian fields, the familiar silhouettes of — storks return in the sky.
-These majestic birds travel thousands of kilometers from Africa to Ukraine every year to nest here again.
+As soon as the snow melts and the warm rays of the spring sun touch the Ukrainian fields, familiar silhouettes reappear in the sky — the storks are returning.
+These majestic birds travel thousands of kilometers every year from Africa to Ukraine to nest here again.
 But why do they choose Ukraine?
-How is it better than warm Africa, where storks spend the winter?
+What makes it better than warm Africa, where storks spend the winter?

-Spring and summer in Ukraine — is a real explosion of life.
-At this time, frogs, mice, earthworms, insects and other small animals become active, with which storks feed their voracious chicks.
-One nest can consume up to four kilograms of food every day!
-Such a rich food resource is simply necessary to grow healthy and viable offspring.
-In Africa, where storks winter, heat and drought occur in the summer, water disappears and the amount of available food decreases —, especially for chicks.
+Spring and summer in Ukraine are a true explosion of life.
+During this time, frogs, mice, earthworms, insects, and other small creatures become active, which storks feed to their ravenous chicks.
+One nest can consume up to four kilograms of food daily!
+Such a rich food resource is essential to raise healthy and viable offspring.
+In Africa, where storks winter, the summer period brings heat, drought, water scarcity, and a decrease in the amount of available food — especially for the chicks.

-In summer, days in Ukraine are much longer than in tropical regions.
-This means that storks have more hours to find food and feed their little ones.
+In summer, the days in Ukraine are much longer than in tropical regions.
+This means that storks have more hours to search for food and feed their young.
 Even one extra hour of daylight significantly increases the chances of the chicks surviving and strengthening.
-In Africa, especially in equatorial latitudes, the day is shorter than — and this time is not enough for full care of the offspring.
+In Africa, especially in equatorial latitudes, the day is shorter — and this time is insufficient for proper care of the offspring.

 Лелека білий з пташенятами